2025 Solar Incentives Guide for Chicago Heights, IL - Tax Credits & Rebates

 EcoWatch's Chicago Heights, IL Solar Incentives FAQs

-An excellent idea would be to talk to the company that installed your solar panels – or call a local Chicago Heights solar installer — to clarify which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to a representative from the company that installed your solar panels – or reach out to a local Chicago Heights solar installer — to learn about which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How long until the federal solar tax credit ends?